-The BHS has nearly 150 affiliated equestrian access groups (UK, Northern Ireland and Scotland) working on behalf of all riders and carriage drivers to campaign for improved off-road riding.
+The BHS has around 120 affiliated equestrian access groups (UK, Northern Ireland and Scotland) working on behalf of all riders and carriage drivers to campaign for improved off-road riding.
 These groups help to uphold our values and promote equestrian access at a grass-roots level throughout the UK, monitoring local equestrian rights of way and working alongside local authorities and other groups.
 They are also a fun, sociable way of getting groups of equestrians together.

 As you share our passion for horses, why not join us and help us campaign to improve off-road riding?
 With your help, we could do so much more.